webplatform/docs/tutorials/inheritance_and_cascade/index.md

   &lt;p&gt;A second paragraph of text.&lt;/p&gt;
 &lt;/body&gt;</pre>

-# Add a rule for the special paragraph in your style sheet:
+Carry on by adding a rule for the special paragraph in your style sheet:

 <pre>#special {
   background-color: red;
   color: yellow;
 }</pre>

-# Save both files and reload the document in your browser to see the now rather colorful result.
+Finally, save both files and reload the document in your browser to see the now rather colorful result.

 Let’s look at the declarations that apply to the two paragraphs.